open-contracting/standard-development-handbook/docs/standard/index.md

 # Standard

-The Open Contracting Data Standard consists of:

-* **A technical specification** made up of:
+The Open Contracting Data Standard includes a **technical specification** made up of:

-  * An extended JSON Schema that defines a set of fields and data structures that can be used to describe a contracting process
+* An extended JSON Schema that defines objects and fields for describing a contracting process
-  * A set of codelists that define valid or recommended values for several fields
+* A set of codelists that define standard values for several fields
-  * A set of rules for the construction of identifiers for contracting processes and organizations
+* A set of rules for constructing identifiers for contracting processes and organizations
+* A set of rules for merging individual 'releases' into a consolidated 'record' of a contracting process
 * A set of rules for transforming between JSON and tabular serializations
-  * A set of rules for merging multiple JSON 'releases' into a consolidated 'record' of a contracting process
-* **Normative documentation** describing how to implement and evaluate implementation of the specification
-* **Non-normative guidance** contained within the documentation
-* **Guidance on publication levels** describing recommended fields and approaches to data publication
-* **An extensions mechanism** for declaring additional fields not covered by the core standard
+* An extension mechanism for describing additional fields

 This section describes the processes for maintaining these assets.
-See the [Normative and non-normative policy](https://docs.google.com/document/d/1xjlAneqgewZvHh6_hwuQ98hbjxRcA2IUqOTJiNGcOf8/edit) for details on which sections of the documentation are normative or non-normative.
+See the [Normative and non-normative policy](https://docs.google.com/document/d/1xjlAneqgewZvHh6_hwuQ98hbjxRcA2IUqOTJiNGcOf8/edit) for details on which sections of the documentation are normative or not.

 Documentation is written in Markdown syntax with [recommonmark](https://recommonmark.readthedocs.org/en/latest/) building on [Commonmark](http://commonmark.org/).